-For both driver and DataSource access, the database name (including path), user, password and other attribute values must consist of single-byte characters that can be converted to EBCDIC.
-The total byte length of the database name plus attributes when converted to EBCDIC must not exceed 255 bytes.
-You may be able to work around this restriction for long paths or paths that include multibyte characters by setting the derby.system.home system property when starting Network Server and accessing the database with a relative path that is shorter and does not include multibyte characters.
+For both driver and DataSource access, the database name (including path), user, password and other attribute values must consist of characters that can be converted to UTF-8.
+The total byte length of the database name plus attributes when converted to UTF-8 must not exceed 255 bytes; keep in mind that in UTF-8, a character may occupy from 1 to 4 bytes.
+You may be able to work around this restriction for long paths or paths that include multibyte characters by setting the derby.system.home system property when starting the Network Server and accessing the database with a relative path that is shorter and does not include multibyte characters.